 With more customers requesting insulation installs for their residences and businesses, contractors are increasingly interested in finding out more about the application of spray foam.
-Many realized the benefits of spray foam as the cold weather sets in, resulting in calls to contractors who need to figure out how to maintain their foam product in temperatures not conducive to its operation and storage.
+Many realized the benefits of spray foam insulation for cold weather as the frigid temperatures set in, resulting in calls to contractors who need to figure out how to maintain their foam product in temperatures not conducive to its operation and storage.

-Temperatures that are too low for application, causes the material to peel away, resulting in the spray foam being wasted or reduced effectiveness.
+Temperatures that are too low for application causes the material to peel away, resulting in the spray foam being wasted or having reduced effectiveness.

-While cold weather is not ideal for successful spray foam application, projects don’t need to be shut down during cold weather – assuming certain measures are taken to maintain the foam’s temperature, as well as the substrate.
+While cold weather is not ideal for successful spray foam application, projects don’t need to be shut down during cold weather.
+When it comes to applying spray foam in cold weather, it’s important to ensure certain measures are taken to maintain the foam’s temperature, as well as the substrate.

-What Type Of Spray Foam Materials Should I Use In Cold Weather?
+What Type Of Materials Should I Use for Cold Weather

 Generally, drum temperatures need to keep material between 70 and 80 degrees Fahrenheit, on average, to keep the product stable and ready for optimal use.
 The SDS for the material manufacturer can provide more exact guidance for the required temperatures.

-Spray foam can be warmed with drum heaters.
+To get the most out of cold weather spray foam, the material itself can be warmed with drum heaters.
 A drum heater can keep a perpetual warming temperature on the material inside the barrel, assuring that it is heated at every point.
-A 55 gallon drum heater can be pre-installed in your rig, can help you maintain the needed temperatures, or regulate based on how much heat the drum needs.
+A 55-gallon drum heater can be pre-installed in your rig, and can help you maintain the needed temperatures, or regulate based on how much heat the drum needs.

 Traditionally, band heaters have been utilized by contractors seeking to preserve foam temperatures at a low cost.
 The problem with band heaters is that they heat only a portion of the drum.
 This means that the heat is too concentrated on one particular portion of the foam, making some of the foam potentially too hot while keeping other parts too cold.
 Insulation blankets are not the best drum heaters either, as they allow for certain areas to remain cooler than others, with the problem of cold material not being solved.